kuniss/JavaFlow-Examples/README.md

-# JavaFlow-Examples
+# JavaFlow Examples
 This repository collects arbitrary examples implemented in Java which follows the Flow Design paradigm and the IODA Architecture by Ralf Westphal.

-All exampels are implemented in Java 8 applying the new lambda notation intensively.
+All examples are implemented in Java 8 applying the new lambda notation extensively.

 Currently only one example has been implemented - [ConvertRoman](https://github.com/kuniss/JavaFlow-Examples/tree/master/ConvertRoman).